People Tell Their Act Of Revenge That Complied With The Rules

 That is important for later.
 While annoying to learn at the beginning, it quickly became one of our best sellers.
 We usually used over 10L of crepe mixture on a slow day.
 Having success with his first change, Door Knob decided to apply his “chef” training and implement some new things.

+At that point in time, Mexican cuisine was becoming popular in my country, due mostly to cooking shows.
 Door Knob decides to ride the trend and starts putting “Mexican” options on the menu.
 In reality, that meant two more “set” sandwiches and crepes (the ones on the board) and a few more customization options for sandwiches and crepes.

-And here begins the problem.
+As I said, Mexican cuisine was quite the new thing.
 Our country’s cuisine is wayyyy different than Mexican, especially on the spice level.
 A lot of the produce used for Mexican food was either rare or nonexistent.
 But Door Knob was adamant it was another win for him that he found a vendor.

-And the quality started to fail.
+We started to receive buckets of premade chili and queso and jars of picked “jalapenos” and premade guacamole and pico de gallo dips.
 Also, blocks of white cheese labeled “queso blanco.”
 The “queso” was an orange paste with some red bits in it (according to hubby, under a bad light, it could pass for bad queso) and left a very plastic taste (it reminded me of clay), one taste of that kept me away from Mexican food for a while.

 The “jalapenos” weren’t jalapenos.
 They were pickled Thai Green chilies, labeled as “jalapenos,” meaning they were way hotter than expected.
 I’ve never tasted the rest, but some adventurous customers that tried them weren’t impressed.
 The only new thing that kind of sold was a plate of nachos.